nikitabobko/AeroSpace/docs/commands.md

 close-all-windows-but-current
 ```

 On the focused workspace, closes all windows but current.

-This command doesn't have any arguments.
+- The command doesn't have arguments.

 ## enable